*Please note that some of our policies have been updated to comply with CDC and DCFS guidelines. Click to see our COVID-19 Updates page.

 1. All Aboard…Learning Express, Inc. is licensed by the Department of Child and Family Services.
-DCFS requires that all children enrolled at our early childcare facility must be at two years old.
+DCFS requires that all children enrolled at our early childcare facility must be at least fifteen months old.

 2. DROP OFF TIME:

 Between 7:00 a.m. – 9:00 a.m.
-Late arrival may result in your child missing out on that day's art project, participating in all of the scheduled activities, and they are marked tardy for the day.
+Late arrival may result in your child missing out on that day's art project and participating in all of the scheduled activities.
+They are marked tardy for the day.

 No allowance shall be made for occasional absences in the preschool, pre-kindergarten, or kindergarten program.